 Hagen’s photo essay documents diverse communities of gamers in Lagos, ranging from “competitions in upper-class gaming centers, gamers together in lower-class establishments, a team of game developers debating and creating Nigeria’s gaming future.”

-Find more of Nick Hagen’s photography at his online portfolio.
+Find more of Nick Hagen’s photography at his portfolio.

 Seyi Olanite sits in his gaming center in Festac, Lagos, playing Naruto Shippuden: Ultimate Ninja Storm 3 against a friend.
 At Knightz Gaming Center, customers can play any of the games Olanite has for the equivalent of $0.63 per hour.